ndim/ndim-pelican-favicon/README.md

     `pelican-bootstrap3` and find out how `ndim_pelican_favicon` can help there.

+  * Figure out how to add more hi-res bitmaps for Windows Tiles, for Apple stuff, or maybe even (_gasp_) just SVG vector graphics?

   * While Pillow (`PIL`) is a Python library which can generate ICO files, it has difficulties generating ICO files which